International

 interest-free money/credit.
 The scepticism comes about because

-of an expected huge opposition from the ruling elites in the
+of an expected huge opposition from the ruling elites in

-existing interest-ridden financial system that serves the
+the existing interest-ridden financial system that serves

-money-masters in both the West and in Muslim countries.
-The
+the money-masters in both the West and in Muslim countries.

-requirement by asking the Islamic private sector to ensure
+shari’ah requirement by asking the Islamic private

-and for shari’ah-approved purposes including
+the real economy and for shari’ah-approved

 social and economic justice.